Overview

 As previously discussed in this brochure, CPP provides financial planning and

-billed quarterly in advance.
-Clients are not required to prepay planning or
+quarterly in advance.
+Clients are not required to prepay planning or management fees

-there are no financial conditions that would prevent CPP from meeting any
+are no financial conditions that would prevent CPP from meeting any contractual

 20